To What Degree Do You Love E.T.?

 H. S. W. Interview

 E.T. is simple and complex at the same time.
 There are no mazes or tunnels to get lost in, there are just 6 sites wrapped around a cube.
-Although the landscape is simple, you need to find the 3 phone pieces, find the Phone Home Zone that could be anywhere, then call your ship and get back to the Landing Zone in the forest before you run out of energy (while avoiding or fighting off the FBI agent and the Scientist with your mind powers).
+Although the landscape is simple, you need to find the 3 phone pieces, find the Phone Home Zone, then call your ship and get back to the Landing Zone in the forest before you run out of energy (while avoiding or fighting off the FBI agent and the Scientist with your mind powers).
 Howard Scott Warshaw, the creator of the game, took the best parts of the adventure games that came before and created a little gem of a game.

 I understand that many people who hate the game were little kids when E.T. came out, so they kept falling into the wells and were confused by the power zones.
 It's not their fault because kids of 1982 usually weren't as advanced as the kids of the 1990s and beyond who seem to master the most complicated games before they can even tie their own shoes.

 E.T. is a fairly complex adventure game, so making it seem like a little kid's game was a mistake.
 Even teens and adults would have a hard time with this game until they played it a few times.
 Atari did include a nice manual and a tips sheet, but most of the kids who were old enough to read probably ignored that material and started playing the game immediately.
 Since E.T. is an adventure game, you can't just slap the cartridge in and start playing.
 You must read the manual and tips sheet that Atari provided or you won't know how to play the game and you'll become frustrated.
+You can also look at my map page and my tips and reminders page to hopefully learn more than you could from the manual and tips sheet.

 If you hated E.T. when you were a little kid, you can use this section of my web site to help recover and discard your childhood baggage about the game.
 If you can let go of those old hate-filled emotions and use your adult brain to discover what you weren't able to as a child, E.T. might become one of your favorite games.